mrward/monodevelop-nuget-extensions/README.md

 ## Install a NuGet package from the unified search

+To install the latest version of a NuGet package

+ * Make sure the project is selected in the **Solution** window.
  * Type in the package id into the unified search.
  * Select **Install Package**

- * The NuGet package will then be installed in the background.
+The NuGet package will then be installed in the background.

+To install a specific version of the package use can specify the -version option:

+       nunit -version 2.6.1

 The status bar will be update as the install progresses.
 Errors will be displayed in the **Package Console**.